Timeline in Bill Cosby's sexual assault case

 APRIL 9: Cosby’s retrial begins.

+APRIL 18: Defence star witness Marguerite Jackson testifies Constand talked about framing a celebrity for a big payout.

+APRIL 24: Cosby’s lawyers launch a withering attack on Constand and five other women in closing arguments.
+Defence attorney Kathleen Bliss chastises Constand for “cavorting around with a married man old enough to be her grandfather.”

-APRIL 26: Cosby convicted on three counts of aggravated indecent assault.
+APRIL 26: Cosby is convicted on three charges of aggravated indecent assault.
 His lawyer says the “fight is not over” and he plans to appeal.